tobych/django-feature-flipper/README.rst

 alphanumeric characters and hyphens that you can use in templates, views, URLs and elsewhere in your code.
 Each feature has a boolean ``enabled`` property, which is ``False`` (disabled) by default.
-The app also adds a few custom actions to the change list to help out.
-Features also have a name and description, which aren't currently used anywhere but are there to help you keep track of your features.
+The app also adds a few custom actions to the change list page so you can enable, disable and flip features there.

+Features also have a name and description, which aren't currently used anywhere but should help you keep track.

 The context processor adds ``features`` to the template context, which you can use like this::